 Chocolate Braided Bread is a beautiful, sumptuous, yummilicious, artistic piece of bread.
-A treat to the eyes… isn’t it?
+A treat to the eyes as well to the tongue.

 Start your day with a sweet note by having this bread for breakfast.
 Pack this in your little one’s lunch box.
 Serve them in the evening with a milkshake of their choice.
 Or, just let it be there for their midnight hunger pangs.

 Though it looks like a piece of art it is actually very simple to make.
 Yes, it is.

 - Stromboli The Rolled Pizza

 - Garlic Bread

 - If new to bread making then these posts are especially for you

 When I baked this bread for the first time, the whole house was filled with the chocolatey flavour.
 All of us simply loved it.
 Though I was very apprehensive before trying out this bread but surprisingly it is very easy to braid it.
 If the dough is good then it can be easily braided.

 I made 2 loaves and therefore got sleek slices.
 You can also place the two braided loaves, one on top of the other, in a baking tin and leave for second proofing.
 During proofing as the loaves will rise they will stick to each other and once baked you will get one big loaf.
 I tried this method in my Orange Babka bread and got perfect slices.
 You may refer that and make this chocolate braided bread the same way.

 If you are new to bread baking then I would suggest you to first go through my post which deals with the basics of bread making.
 It will give you all the details regarding adding yeast, kneading the dough, proofing etc